What is parasomnia?

 - Movements or vocalizations during sleep that you don’t remember.

-Maintaining a healthy sleep routine and schedule can be one of the best ways to manage and treat parasomnias.
+Maintaining a healthy sleep routine and schedule can be one of the best ways to manage and treat parasomnia.
 Limiting alcohol and caffeine intake can also help manage the condition.
-While Non-REM parasomnia typically aren’t treated with medication, REM parasomnias may respond to melatonin or clonazepam.
+While Non-REM parasomnia typically isn’t treated with medication, REM parasomnias may respond to melatonin or clonazepam.